discoproject/disco/doc/external.rst

 *ext_params* parameter for :func:`disco.job`.
 If *ext_params* is specified
 as a string, Disco will provide it as is for the external program in the standard input, before any key-value pairs.
-It is on the responsibility of the external program to read all bytes that belong to the parameter set, before starting to receive key-value pairs.
+It is on the responsibility of the external program to read all bytes that belong to the parameter set before starting to receive key-value pairs.

 As a special case, the standard C interface for Disco, as specified